sproket/goldchest/getting-started.md

 To get the compass to appear buy one at the General Store.

-Yeah at first you have to move around kind of blindly in the town to find things. :)
+Yeah, at first you have to move around kind of blindly in the town to find things. :)